 Limit red meat

-Eating too much red meat, like pork, beef, lamb, deer and buffalo, can increase your cancer risks.
-Try to limit red meat to 18 oz. or less each week to keep your cancer risks low.
+Eating too much red meat, like pork, beef, lamb, deer and buffalo, can increase your cancer risk.
+Try to limit red meat to 18 oz. or less a week .

-Maxson suggests replacing red meat with these high protein foods to help reduce chronic inflammation.
+Crawfofd suggests replacing red meat with these high-protein foods to help reduce chronic inflammation.

-- Choose animal proteins, such as skinless chicken, turkey and fish.
+- Choose animal proteins like skinless chicken, turkey and fish.

-- Replace animal proteins with plant proteins, such as beans and lentils, at some meals.
+- Replace animal proteins with plant proteins, like beans and lentils, at some meals.

 - Choose meat, milk, cheese and eggs from pasture-raised and hormone-free animals.

 Fermented foods, also known as probiotics, can help reduce inflammation.
 To get the most health perks, eat at least one small serving of a fermented food each day.

 - Choose low-fat, plain organic yogurt or kefir.